gotson/komga-website/website/docs/guides/koreader.md

 ### Generate API key {#api-key}

 The KOReader Sync Komga API uses a dedicated set of endpoints which require an API key to be accessed.
-Users can generate API keys from the _Account Settings_ page.
+Users can generate API keys from the _My Account_ page.
 Make sure to write down the generated key, as it won't be shown afterwards.

 If you have multiple KOReader devices, it is recommended to use a different API key for each.